-Nearly every bolt on your bike is going to take either a 4mm, 5mm, or 6mm hex key — and reaching for a different wrench every time you move to a different bolt is for chumps and chumpettes.
-These handy tools let you work faster, and provide excellent leverage and comfort.
+Nearly every bolt on your bike is going to take either a 4mm, 5mm, or 6mm hex key — and reaching for a different wrench every time you move to a different bolt is tedious.
+These handy tools let you work faster and provide excellent leverage and comfort.
 You can grab these for Torx wrenches as well.

-No tool kit should be without a chain breaker for Shimano chain pins or master link pliers for everything else (SRAM PowerLink/PowerLock, Wipperman Connex links, KMC Missing Link connectors, etc.).
-Don’t rely on the chain breaker that came with your little multi-tool.
-It’s worth shelling out $25, or so, for the real deal.
+Okay, these are two different tools.
+No tool kit should be without a chain breaker and master link pliers (especially now that Shimano has joined the other chain makers in using master links instead of pins).
+Don’t rely on the chain breaker that came with your little multitool.
+It’s worth shelling out $25 or so for the real deal.

 If you’re swapping out a chain, you may also want to consider changing your cassette.
 You’ll want a chain whip for this job, and bonus points if the handle pulls double duty as a pedal wrench.

-That chain whip of yours isn’t all that useful if it isn’t complimented by a cassette lockring tool.
+That chain whip of yours isn’t all that useful if it isn’t complemented by a cassette lockring tool.
 You can pick these up for as little as $5, and they’ll last forever.